Medicare's hospice benefit is primarily home-based and offers end-of life support for your physical, emotional, and other needs.

 - Respite care: short-term inpatient stays for the beneficiary that allow their caregiver to rest.
 This coverage includes up to five consecutive inpatient days at a time.
 You will pay a copayment of no more than 5% of the Medicare-approved amount for each day.

-- Medical social services: full coverage of services ordered by a doctor to help you with social and emotional concerns you have related to your illness.
+- Medical social services: full coverage of services ordered by a doctor to help with social and emotional concerns related to an illness.
 This may include counseling and/or help finding resources in your community

 - Prescription drugs related to pain relief and symptom control.
 You will pay a $5 copay